wangqihang12/ai-template/00-rules.md

 ```
 Let me understand:
 - What exactly are you asking me to address/analyze/solve?
+- Are there assumptions or contradictions I should identify and validate?
 - What are the key requirements and constraints?
 - How does this fit with your broader context or goals?
 - What success criteria should I aim for?